UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: System Overview

 \subsection{UniTS Framework}

-To achieve universal time series analysis via self-supervised pre-training, \texttt{UniTS} is designed with three main modules, including the \textit{Pre-training Module}, the \textit{Feature Fusion Module}, and the \textit{Analysis Task Module}, as illustrated in Figure~\ref{fig:framework}.
+To achieve universal time series analysis via self-supervised pre-training, \texttt{UniTS} is designed with three main modules, including the \textbf{\textit{Pre-training Module}}, the \textbf{\textit{Feature Fusion Module}}, and the \textbf{\textit{Analysis Task Module}}, as illustrated in Figure~\ref{fig:framework}.

-First of all, \texttt{UniTS} creates one or more instances of the pre-training templates with their hyper-parameters, where each template is a self-supervised learning method. \texttt{UniTS} currently supports diverse types of templates, as discussed in Section~\ref{sec:pre-training-module}.
-During pre-training, each instance separately learns its encoder $h_m$ ($m = 1, \ldots, M$), while all encoders $h_1, \ldots, h_M$ are jointly used for the analysis tasks.
+First of all, \texttt{UniTS} creates one or more instances of the pre-training templates with their hyper-parameters, where \textbf{\textit{each template is a self-supervised learning method}}. \texttt{UniTS} has implemented various types of template, as discussed in Section~\ref{sec:pre-training-module}.
+During pre-training, each instance \textbf{\textit{separately}} learns its encoder $h_m$ ($m = 1, \ldots, M$), while all encoders $h_1, \ldots, h_M$ are \textbf{\textit{jointly}} used for the analysis tasks.
 The variety of pre-trained representations can be complementary with each other to achieve better performance.

 After pre-training, the feature fusion module combines all learned representations of each sample $\xv_i$ into one embedding, denoted as $\zv_i^\prime \in \mathbb{R}^{K^\prime}$.
-The goal of this module is to automatically fuse the information from different pre-training instances to better facilitate the tasks.
+The goal of this module is to \textbf{\textit{automatically}} fuse the information from different pre-training instances to better facilitate the tasks.
 The details of this module are shown in Section~\ref{sec:feature-fusion}.

-Any analysis task $\mathcal{T}$ can be conducted on top of $\zv_i^\prime$ by using a task-specific function $g_{_{\mathcal{T}}}$ to map $\zv_i^\prime$ to the predicted target $\yv_i$ (or $y_i$), and then fine-tuning the models (including the encoders, the learnable feature fusion model and the task-specific layers) by minimizing a loss function of the task.
+Any analysis task $\mathcal{T}$ can be performed on top of $\zv_i^\prime$ by using a \textbf{\textit{task-specific}} function $g_{_{\mathcal{T}}}$ to map $\zv_i^\prime$ to the prediction $\hat{\yv}_i$ (or $\hat{y}_i$) of the target, and then \textbf{\textit{fine-tuning}} the models (including the encoders, the learnable feature fusion model and the task-specific layers) by minimizing a loss function of the task.
 Presently, \texttt{UniTS} supports the five mainstream tasks illustrated in Table~\ref{tab:task_examples}, while other tasks can be seamlessly integrated using the sklearn-style APIs.
 The analysis task module is discussed in detail in Section~\ref{sec:tasks}.